How Car Insurance Claims Affect Your Rates: What to Expect After an Accident

 Will my insurance go up after a not-at-fault accident?

 Not always, but it's possible.
 While not-at-fault accidents are far less likely to trigger a rate increase than at-fault ones, some insurers and some states do allow modest hikes — particularly if you've filed multiple claims in a short period.
-The safest assumption is to ask your insurer directly before assuming you're in the clear.
+The safest approach is to ask your insurer directly before assuming you're in the clear, since policies and state regulations vary widely.
+Some states explicitly prohibit surcharges for not-at-fault accidents, so knowing your state's rules matters.

 How long does an at-fault accident affect my car insurance rates?

 Most insurers look back 3 to 5 years when calculating your premium.
-For minor incidents, the surcharge may begin to phase out closer to the 3-year mark.
-More serious accidents — especially those involving injuries, lawsuits, or a DUI — can affect your rates for up to 10 years depending on your state.
+State rules also vary — California uses a 3-year lookback, while states like Georgia may extend to 7 years.
+Insurers like Erie and USAA may phase out minor surcharges closer to the 3-year mark, while companies like Allstate and Travelers often extend to the full 5 years.
+More serious accidents — especially those involving injuries, lawsuits, or a DUI — can affect your rates for up to 6 to 7 years, and the accident remains visible in claims databases like CLUE for up to 7 years regardless.

 What is accident forgiveness and is it worth it?

 Accident forgiveness is a policy feature that prevents your rates from increasing after your first at-fault accident.
-It's typically available as a paid add-on or loyalty reward for drivers with a clean history.
-It can be well worth the cost if you're a high-mileage driver or in a region with heavy traffic, but remember — it doesn't erase the accident from your driving record if you switch insurers.
+It's available as a paid add-on (typically $60 to $200 per year) or earned as a loyalty reward for drivers with a clean history — requirements vary by insurer, with GEICO requiring 5 clean years, and Progressive offering automatic small accident forgiveness for new customers.
+It can be well worth the cost for high-mileage drivers or those in heavy-traffic areas, but remember — it doesn't erase the accident from your driving record if you switch insurers, and serious violations like DUIs are typically excluded.

 Does filing a comprehensive claim (like hail damage) raise my rates?

-Comprehensive claims generally have a smaller impact on your premiums compared to at-fault collision claims.
+Comprehensive claims generally have a much smaller impact on your premiums compared to at-fault collision claims — typically a 3% to 10% increase, or roughly $30 to $140 annually, for a single claim.
 Since events like hail, theft, or hitting an animal are considered outside your control, insurers don't treat them as evidence of risky driving.
-However, filing multiple comprehensive claims within a short window can still result in a modest rate increase.
+However, a key indirect cost to watch for is the loss of claim-free or safe driver discounts, which can raise your overall premium even without a formal surcharge — and filing multiple comprehensive claims within a few years can still add up.

 How do I know whether to file a claim or pay out of pocket?